 For more on the Taste Without Waste campaign, take a look at the below infographic:

 Is reducing household waste a concern for you?
+Do you want to lead by example in order to teach your children about sustainability.
 What steps do you take at home?
 Do share in a comment below.
 And If you enjoyed this post you might like this one about raising earth loving kids.